 Individuals in other fields (e.g., business and industry, higher education or health-related fields, etc.) that do not require teaching licensure complete their master's degree in instructional technology, but are NOT recommended for advanced licensure in teaching upon completion.

-All courses in the MIT and IT Specialist (ITS) programs are delivered in a technology-enhanced (web-enhanced) or distance-learning (online) format.
+All courses in the MIT and IT Specialist (ITS) and OT&L programs are delivered in a technology-enhanced (web-enhanced) or distance-learning (online) format.
 All web-enhanced and online courses are designed to provide highly interactive learning environment where students and the instructor use threaded discussion, virtual classroom interaction, email and other online synchronous and asynchronous interaction and discussion to learn the materials.
-Both web-enhanced and online courses require attendance at an introductory group meeting in the Virtual Classroom for introductions or on the campus of the University of North Carolina at Wilmington for introductions and to forge initial learning community linkages.
-Students also are introduced to web-based course content and its interactive components during this introductory session.